Soma-dev0808/react-chat-app/README.md

 #### About this app:

-Real time chat app allows user to communicate with other users and check realtime status of other users in the same chat room, built with React, Redux, JavaScript, and CSS.
+Real time chat app allows user to communicate with other users and check realtime status of other users in the same chat room, built with React, React-Context, JavaScript, and CSS.

 ### Project Screen Shot(s)